wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ```

 ##### Updating Group Membership
-Afterwards, we need to update the lists of what nodes belong to which group, so ansible knows what to install on these nodes.
+Afterwards, you need to update the lists of what nodes belong to which group, so ansible knows what to install on these nodes.

 Add all three ansnode entries into the `cassandra` `elasticsearch`, and `minio` sections.
 They should look like the following:
 ```